 Sometimes, the term Paramātma is restricted to Aniruddha in the mind, because relative to the other senses (intellect, ego, and moral sense), the mind wanders the most, and if the mind can be made steady, the intellect, ego, and moral sense can be made steady quickly.
 The symptom of understanding these forms is that they become visible as the original objects underlying every other object.
 Thus the enlightened soul can see that everything is a distortion produced from the original idea, belief, intent, or moral—i.e. God.

-The center of the space has two kinds of entities—the original idea or “neither” of the extremes, and the balance of all the extremes collected into a set (if the extremes are two, then we call this “both”).
-By seeing the center of the space, the advanced soul can see both “neither” and “both”.
+The center of the space has two kinds of entities—the original idea or “neither” of the extremes (as created by the duality of rajo-guna and tamo-guna), and the balance of all the extremes collected into a set (if the extremes are two, then we call this “both”).
+By seeing the center of the space, the advanced soul can see that which is “neither” and “both”.

-Due to “neither” he sees how God is in everything (because everything is God plus a distortion).
+Due to “neither” the perfected yogi sees how God exists in everything (because everything is God plus a distortion) and yet none of those things.
 Similarly, due to “both”, he sees how everything is in God (because the set contains all alternatives).
 The above statements that “I am in everything” and “everything is in Me” refer to the center of the space, but this center has two kinds of entities—“neither” and “both”—with different meanings.

 The modern practice of aśtanga–yoga has almost no relation to the real aśtanga–yoga because it has been made impersonal by removing Lord Viṣṇu from the meditation.
-People are meditating on emptiness and in this way they can never find the center, nor can they locate the top-down hierarchy of the tree, nor can they climb up the tree.
+People are meditating on emptiness and they can never find the center, nor can they locate the top-down hierarchy of the tree, nor can they climb up the tree.
 Such a meditation ultimately yields no spiritual benefits.
-The world has adopted aśtanga–yoga while removing Lord Viṣṇu from the meditation—ostensibly to detach yoga from “Hinduism”.
+The world has adopted aśtanga–yoga while removing Lord Viṣṇu from the meditation—ostensibly to detach yoga from “Hinduism”—and attach it to various forms of materialism such as bodily wellness.
 Such practitioners must understand that this meditation is devoid of the scientific understanding that the mind is a space of concepts and if you want to exit this space, then you must go to the center—the original concept—where the road to the next higher space is.

 The Karma-Yoga System